Onsite waste water disposal

 The standard provides the requirements for treatment units and their land application systems to achieve sustainable and effective onsite domestic wastewater management, to protect public health and the environment.

 The aim of this standard is to:

-An application and approval for a Special Plumbing Permit is required before you begin building works.
+An application and approval for a plumbing permit is required before you begin building works.

 This application must be accompanied by a site and soil evaluation and system design from a suitably qualified person.
 The system design should take into consideration any relevant sections of the Onsite Wastewater Management Code under the Hobart Interim Planning Scheme 2015.